ffavela/esets/FLOAT64S.md

 ```

 So around 1000 of these laptop harddrives, more doable than the entire
 64bit floats.
-But still kind of out of reach.
+But still kind of out of reach through conventional
+approaches like using lists or tuples, but definetively reachable via
+the Float64s eset B-).